rsyncOSX/RsyncOSXdocs/content/post/source.md

 +++
 ### Compile the code

-See here for [compile instructions](/post/compile).
+See [instructions for compile instructions](/post/compile).
 There are about 130 classes with 14,900 lines of code in RsyncOSX.

 ### The source